LFRT Feature Image

 Jill is not the only one who has to go through this.
 Renters all across California experience some form of harassment from their landlords, and the sad part is that it’s illegal.
 There are legal protections in place that should prevent landlords from using intimidating tactics like this.

-This is why tenants need to contact a tenant rights attorney who has experience dealing with these threats and knows how to handle landlord misconduct.
+This is why tenants need to reach out to a tenant rights lawyer in Los Angeles who has experience dealing with these threats and knows how to handle landlord misconduct.
 Sometimes it isn’t enough for a witness to simply be there — an attorney needs to be present to ensure proper action is taken.

 You don’t have to deal with intimidation from your landlord alone.
 With the right attorney by your side, you can ensure that you have a safe space and that your rights are never infringed.